notryden/VoteSleep/README.md

 VoteSleep
 ==========

-A simple plugin that sets the time to day.
+A simple plugin that sets the time to day with a vote.